Crowning glory: Discovering Kate Middleton's most expensive outfits

 Embodying a preference for classic, simple, and professional attire, Kate seems to gravitate toward timeless styles.
 However, behind the veneer of understated elegance lies a penchant for donning some of the fashion world’s most coveted and, inevitably, priciest designer items.
 With a nod to stalwarts like Alexander McQueen, Monica Vinader, Jenny Packham, and Jimmy Choo, the Duchess of Cambridge seamlessly marries sophistication with luxury, reminding us that true style knows no budgetary bounds.

 While the King is known to cover the costs of Kate’s wardrobes for ‘work-related’ engagements through the official household budget, the mysteries surrounding the princess’ shopping habits linger.
 Whether Kate consistently pays full price for these couture creations or enjoys the occasional imperial discount remains a topic of intrigue for fashion-savvy royal enthusiasts.
-Although, most of her everyday looks fall in the range of £500 (INR 52,953.10) to £1,000 (INR 1,05,900.90), there are several ensembles that steal the limelight with their designer tags.
+Although, most of her everyday looks fall in the range of £500 to £1,000, there are several ensembles that steal the limelight with their designer tags.
 As we decode Kate Middleton’s most expensive outfits, the tales of elegance and expenditure intersect with those of royalty and haute couture.
+Ahead of her birthday on January 9, we find out more.

 Kate Middleton’s most expensive outfits